Are you eligible for Medicare?Updated September 18, 2017

-- Part A is hospital insurance that covers medically necessary inpatient hospital, skilled nursing, hospice and home health care.
+- Medicare Part A is hospital insurance that covers medically necessary inpatient hospital stays, care in skilled nursing facilities, hospice care and some home health care.

 - People age 65 or older who are citizens or permanent residents of the United States